bismuthfoundation/WalletServer/Doc/Readme.md

 Sends back the mempool insert message (string)

 ### statusget
+*Deprecated*
+The newest wallet clients should rather use "statusjson" that returns more info, than this call.

 Get status info from the companion node.
 Cached for a small time.

 Returns
 `[node_address, nodes_count, nodes_list, threads_count, uptime, peers.consensus, peers.consensus_percentage, VERSION, diff, server_timestamp]`
 Ex:
 `["f67350e6e66fba4bc6f364a50f403a33c8b84b670d1fc762318aaa32", 17, ["51.15.46.90", "51.15.254.16", "51.15.211.156", "91.121.87.99", "176.31.245.46", "51.15.118.29", "198.245.62.30", "188.165.199.153", "46.105.43.213", "51.15.201.253", "51.15.213.94", "66.70.181.150", "91.121.77.179", "163.172.222.163", "51.15.47.212", "31.31.75.71", "127.0.0.1"], 22, 46151, 868704, 100.0, "4.2.8", [110.9695450958, 110.9695450958, 1.3199999332427979, 110.9689280571, 61.51417361117072, 37246896409942.2, 0.0006170386529355149, 868704], "1539846617.79"]`

+node_address is potentially anonymized.

+peers.consensus is the list of the peers IP in consensus.

+diff is a list with several info related to the diff adjustment algorithm:
+`[difficulty, difficulty_dropped, time_to_generate, diff_previous_block, block_time, neetwork_hashrate, diff_adjustment, block_height]`

 ### statusjson
+*superceed deprecated "statusget" command*

 Get extended status info from the companion node.
 Cached for a small time.